Easy

 - Pre-chill your ginger ale

-There are as many recipes for The Thanksgiving Punch as there are dishes at the Thanksgiving feast!
-Below are a couple of twists on our recipe for The Thanksgiving Punch specifically.
+There are as many recipes for the Thanksgiving Punch as there are dishes at the Thanksgiving feast.
+Below are a couple of twists on our recipe specifically.

-If you prefer limes over lemons, swap lemonade for homemade Limeade.
-Yes, that’s lemonade made with limes instead of lemons.
-This will give you a drink that’s extra tart and zesty. - Swap ginger ale for ginger beer
+If you prefer limes over lemons, swap lemonade for homemade limeade – that’s lemonade made with limes instead of lemons.
+It gives you a drink that’s extra tart and zesty. - Swap ginger ale for ginger beer

 If you want to spice up your punch, try ginger beer.
-Ginger beer typically has a stronger ginger kick and less sweetness than ginger ale, which enhances the overall spiciness and create a more intense flavor profile. - Swap ginger ale for lemon-lime soda
+It typically has a stronger ginger kick and less sweetness than ginger ale, which enhances the overall spiciness and creates a more intense flavor profile. - Swap ginger ale for lemon-lime soda

-If you want your drink to be citrusy without the ginger spice, go for a lemon-lime soda instead.
-This will enhance the tart and fresh citrus notes, giving the drink a bright and bubbly character. - Thanksgiving spices
+If you want citrus without the ginger spice, go for a lemon-lime soda instead.
+It enhances the tart and fresh citrus notes, giving the drink a bright and bubbly character. - Add Thanksgiving spices

-- We recommend serving The Thanksgiving Punch in a rocks glass with ice cubes.
+Serve the Thanksgiving Punch in a rocks glass over ice cubes. - Garnish

 The Thanksgiving Punch FAQ